paulo-leitao/dio-desafio-java-oop/README.md

 # Java Challenge DIO

-In this repository I created a Digital Bank like system using Oriented-Object Programming principles.
+In this repository I created a Digital Bank-like system using Oriented-Object Programming principles.

 - [x] Encapsulation
 - [x] Abstraction